 If you answered yes to any of these questions, then a Will may be right for you.

-A change in a Will or a new Will may be appropriate when you have what attorneys call a “change in circumstances”.
-Changes in circumstances are a broad and generic term for people related changes such as a marriage, the birth of a child, the death of a family member or key person in the Will (such as the executor).
-A change in circumstances also covers changes in your financial status or that of the beneficiaries.
+A change in a Will or a new Will may be appropriate under what attorneys call a “change in circumstances”.
+Changes in circumstances are a broad and generic term for things like marriage, the birth of a child, the death of a family member or key person in the Will (such as the executor).
+A change in circumstances also covers changes in your’s or your family’s financial status.
 You may also find that your original estate plan is not what you want anymore.

 When to change a Will vs. when to start over with a completely new Will can be a matter of preference and cost.
-Traditionally Wills were amended by a document called a Codicil.
+Traditionally documents called Codicils amended Wills.
 Today this practice continues, but less often as we now have the ability to manipulate documents on a computer and reprint quickly.
 Generally a minor change to a Will, such as just changing the executor, or adding a child, can be cheaply accomplished with a codicil.
-A complete revamping of your entire estate plan probably calls for a new Will as the lawyers can generally draft a new Will faster than reading through your old Will and addressing every change you want made.
+A complete revamping of your entire estate plan probably calls for a new Will as the lawyers can generally draft a new Will faster than reading through your old Will and addressing every change.

 There are many sources one can go for a Will.
 The least expensive, and possibly most likely to cause litigation, is to draft a Will one’s self.
 A person can also go to various online retailers or even purchase forms from an office supply store.
 These often work well, but are not always as flexible as you might want in your estate planning.
 Lastly, you can visit an attorney.
 Attorney Paul R. Maxfield emphasizes estate planning in his practice at the Abbott Law Firm.

 The Abbott Law Firm has been helping businesses and families prosper for 20 years.
 To see what Paul Maxfield can do to help you prosper, call for your estate planning consultation today.
 (801) 374-3000